DeanJain/JavaBigdata/GCP.md

 - Each subnet must have primary address range
 - Valid RFC 1918 CIDR block
 - Subnet ranges in same network cannot overlap
 - Subnet ranges in different networks can overlap

 #### IP Addresses

+VMs can have two types of IP addresses:

+- Internal IP address: Assigned within the virtual machine operating system
+- External IP address (optional): Assigned to a virtual machine but not visible in the operating system

  - IPv4 uses four octets, such as 192.168.20.10.
 IPv6 uses eight 16-bit blocks, such as FE80:0000:0000:0000:0202:B3FF:FE1E:8329.
  - When you create a subnet, you will have to specify a range of IP addresses.
  - specify an IP range using the CIDR notation
  - **IPv4 IP address followed by a /, followed by an integer.
 The integer specifies the number of bits used to identify the subnet (known as subnet mask); the remaining bits are used to determine the host address.**
-- You can assign certain resources with IP addresses , You can assign external and internal IP addresses to Compute Engine (VM) , forwarding rule for external or internal Load balancing resp.
+- You can assign certain resources with IP addresses,You can assign external and internal IP addresses to Compute Engine (VM), forwarding rule for external or internal Load balancing resp.
 - Each VM has one primary – internal IP address, one or more secondary IP addresses and one external IP address
 - To communicate with VM within VPC you can use internal IP address and to communicate with internet you must use external IP address
 - Both internal and external IP addresses can be static or ephemeral

+#### Network Cost

+The general rule of thumb is that the following traffic is **FREE**:

+- Ingress traffic
+- Egress within the same zones using internal IPs
+- Egress to a different GCP service within the same region using an external IP address or an internal IP address

+The following traffic is **charged** for:

+- Egress between zones within the regions
+- Egress between regions
+- Internet egress

+### Cross VPC Connectivity

+- Shared VPC
+- VPC Peering

+#### Shared VPC

+- You may need to put different departments or different applications into different projects for purposes of separating budgeting, access control, and so on
+- With Shared VPC, Cloud Organization administrators can give multiple projects permission to use a single, shared VPC network and corresponding networking resources

+#### VPC Peering

+connect two existing VPCs, regardless of whether they belong to the same project or organization

-#### Routes
+### Routes

 - All network have automatically created routes to the internet and IP range in network
 - The subnet routes let instances send traffic to any other instance or resource in the same VPC network.
 - The default route let instances send traffic outside the VPC n/w